Classifying-sports-fans/classifying-sports-fans/README.md

 ### Modeling Approach:

-We are attempting to identify different types of sports fans based on their self-reported fandom (S15) and demographics and their likelihood to engage in certain activities (VL1).
-From S15, we are going to create an index of fan magnitude based on different types of sports fans.
+We are attempting to identify people's likelihood of engaging in certain activities (VL1) based on their self-reported fandom (S15) and demographic information (S2, D4).
+From S15, we created an index of fan magnitude based on different types of sports fans.
 Our group is going to try several modeling approaches, based on a 20% training split, to see which stand out and perform better, including logistic regression and various classification models.
 From these models, we expect to be able to correctly identify someone’s likelihood of participating in various fan activities, including attending a sports game and other VL1 variables.
 We expect fan magnitude to be conditional on other variables, like income, race, age, and gender.
 We will then identify how accurate these models are.

-Our group has decided on the following modeling approaches:
+Our group has decided on implementing the following classifying models and determining which is most accurate:
 Logistic Regression
-Classification Models (Will try several out)
 K-nearest Neighbors
-Decision Trees/Random Forest
+Random Forest
+AdaBoost
+Gradient Boost
 Xgboost
 Neural networks